c

 scrupulously going through Chapter 1 and Chapter 2 of this tutorial.

 A very good complement that students should read is Appendix A (pp. 227-228) and Appendix B (pp. 229-232) in the textbook.
-Together with the previous tutorial,
+Once you have completed the tutorial and read the appendices,

-students will be more than ready to start reading the book and do Homework 1.
+you can start reading the book from its introduction and Chapter 1 and do Homework 1.

-Homework should be PRINTED and NOT handwritten and handed to me in the classes from the calendar.
+Homework should be PRINTED and NOT handwritten and handed to me in the lectures from the calendar.
 You have to use a typing language such as Word.

 All the questions should be answered with English sentences (I will not grade any homework